liferay/liferay-blade-samples/README.markdown

 ## Build Tools

-The template projects are categorized under three build tools:
+The template projects are categorized under two build tools:

 * `liferay-workspace` - A set of Liferay projects configured to work in a [Liferay Workspace](https://portal.liferay.dev/docs/7-2/reference/-/knowledge_base/r/liferay-workspace) environment.
 * `maven` - A set of Liferay projects that can be bootstrapped onto the *Maven* development environment.

+## Usage

+The projects follow the Liferay Workspace project style for gradle and maven.

+* `liferay-workspace` - in `gradle.properties`, Set `liferay.workspace.product`
+  to the target product version.
+* `maven` - Set the corresponding `release.portal.bom` found in
+  `dependencyManagement`

 ## Contribution Guidelines